Giants (Mayfair Games)

 Giants is a supplement for fantasy role-playing games published by Mayfair Games in 1987.

 Contents

-Giants is a supplement describing 12 types of giants in detail: their homes, histories, spells, magic items, pets, and allies.
-With five new types of giants: chaos, dwarven, forest, sea, and death.
-It also includes rules for giants as player characters and a campaign-setting description of Clanfast, a giants' city.
+Giants is a supplement which details 12 types of giants including information about where they live, their histories, the spells and magic items they use, and the pets and allies they keep.
+The supplement describes five new giant types: chaos, dwarven, forest, sea, and death.
+The supplement presents rules for using giants as player characters and a description of a campaign-setting of the giant city of Clanfast.

 Publication history

 Giants was written by Bruce Humphrey, with art by Ray Rubin, and was published by Mayfair Games in 1997 as a 96-page book.